-There are a number of priests throughout the diocese streaming Masses on their church parish websites and/or Facebook pages.
+Several priests throughout the Diocese of Lake Charles will continue to live-stream some of their Masses on various church parish websites and/or Facebook pages as churches gradually reopen.
 Below are links to some.
-(NOTE: This listing is being updated regularly.
+(NOTE: This listing was updated to reflect Phase 2, including 50% maximum occupancy in churches effective June 5.
 Please check back often for the latest information.)
+Daily Mass readings can be found at www.usccb.org.

 • Father Luke Krzanowski, 8 a.m., Mass; 1 p.m., Rosary; St. Theresa of the Child Jesus Catholic Church on Facebook: www.facebook.com/lukaszwest